Israeli forces kill at least 8 Palestinians in surging West Bank violence, health officials say

-JENIN REFUGEE CAMP, West Bank — (AP) — Israeli forces operating in the occupied West Bank killed at least eight Palestinians in a 24-hour period, Palestinian health officials said Sunday, as a fragile pause in fighting between Israel and Hamas in the Gaza Strip entered its third day.
+JENIN REFUGEE CAMP, West Bank — (AP) — Israeli forces operating in the occupied West Bank killed at least eight Palestinians, including at least one militant, in a 24-hour period, Palestinian health officials said Sunday, as a fragile pause in fighting between Israel and Hamas in the Gaza Strip entered its third day.

 Violence in the West Bank has surged in the weeks since Hamas attacked Israel on Oct.
 7, setting off a devastating war in the Gaza Strip.
 Israeli forces have killed dozens of Palestinians and arrested hundreds in the West Bank.
 Jewish West Bank settlers have also stepped up attacks.